who-would-know/Fortinet-Projects/README.md

          Web Filter Profile Local & FortiGuard Categories with their Actions - Block, Monitor, Warning, Allow, Authenication, etc.
          This example shows how to pull all Web Profiles in a ADOM, pull Local & FortiGuard Category Name+ID+Action, then display them via Terminal, Text & CSV files.

+## FortiManager With FortiGate Device Name, returns VDOM to ADOM mappings
+### Date: 09-12-2024
+Code Filename: FMG_GET_ADOM-to-VDOM_Mapping.py
+Summary: If you have a FortiGate with VDOMs and they are in different ADOMs, you might need to pull all the ADOM:VDOM mappings for example,
+         you upgraded a FortiGate with VDOMs and now need to upgrade their ADOMs, you can run this to grab that list and then upgrade those ADOMs.